-There are steps you can take to heart and blood vessels healthy and in working order.
+There are steps you can take to have heart and blood vessels healthy and in working order.
 Blood vessels need to flexible and clear in order to keep blood flowing freely throughout your body.
 Some risk factors, like your family history and age, cannot be changed.
 Fortunately, there are many risk factors you can change.
 The more risk factors you change, the more you can reduce your chances of developing hypertension and the complications that come with it.

 To help reduce your risk of developing hypertension, follow these guidelines:

 Keep your diet low in saturated and trans fat and cholesterol.
 Look for foods rich in whole grains.
-These foods help keep your blood vessels clear by reducing the amount of plaque build up.
+These foods help keep your blood vessels clear by reducing the amount of plaque buildup.
 Make fruits and vegetables a major part of your diet, they provide important nutrients to help your body work at its best.

 General guidelines to help you reach dietary goals include:

 It is also important to monitor your sodium intake.
 Excess sodium causes fluid to build up in the arteries, increasing your blood pressure.
 The American Heart Association recommends keeping your sodium intake to less than 1,500 milligrams per day.